k-ivan/tabs-slider/README.md

 Easy to use tabs slider, written in pure JavaScript.

 ## Please note:
-Version 2 with support for older browsers [list of supported browsers](#browser-support)
+Version 2 with support for older browsers [list of supported browsers](#browser-support).
+If support for older browsers is not needed, please use [latest version](https://github.com/k-ivan/tabs-slider).

 ## Browser support
 * IE10+